 But as I was walking back toward Highway 190, a Mexican family leaving Yagul around the same time slowed down and told me to get in their car.
 The friendly family was free for the rest of the day, and when I told them I planned to visit another archaeological site, they decided to visit with me.

-Even had I not been lucky enough to meet this family, I think getting to Dainzú and then back to Oaxaca via local transport would be fairly straightforward.
+Even had I not been lucky enough to meet this family, I think getting to Dainzú and then back to Oaxaca via local transport would’ve been fairly straightforward.

 As mentioned, there’s yet another site called Lambityeco in between Yagul and Dainzú, though it’s been closed altogether for quite some time.